 Installing Cable Railing

-The last phase while remodeling our back deck was installing the cable railing.
+The last phase was installing the cable railing.
 The cable itself and corresponding hardware is available in different sizes and are available from multiple companies.
 We chose 3/16” cable (vs. 1/8”) cable wire, Protector Sleeves, Invisible Receivers and Swage Stud Ends for the deck railing and Toggle Turnbuckles for the stairs.

 If all of this sounds technical and confusing, it was!
 I found you have to be very careful to order the correct corresponding hardware, so read the descriptions carefully!